Archanciel/audio_download_extract/README.md

 is to be splitted into parts (the interesting portions of the video audio track), a list of time frames must be added to the playlist title.
 Below are some examples of playlist titles.
-Before launching the utility, the playlist url must be copied into the clipboard, from which the utility will get it.
+Before launching the utility, the playlist url must be copied into the clipboard, from which it will be automatically obtained by the utility.

 ### Playlist title examples
 My playlist title